 We call them “boys” as a term of our love and affection, but our friends with disabilities who have joined the Wide Awake family are actually men.
 We currently have legal guardianship of 7 men with disabilities whom we took out of an institution about an hour away from the Homestead where we live.
 The bulk of the work of Wide Awake is providing our boys with lives of dignity, love, and hope.
 Ukraine does not have sufficient social support in place for people with disabilities to thrive in society, so we work hard to create support and opportunities for our boys.
 We are their forever family and their forever home is here with us.
 It is our honor and joy to walk alongside them on their paths of healing and wholeness.

 It takes many loving hands and committed hearts to make the dream of Wide Awake a daily reality.
-Our team of 16 includes day time assistants for our boys, house parents, social support, medical support, therapists, and logistical support.
+Our team of 19 includes daytime assistants for our boys, house parents, social support, medical support, therapists, and logistical support.
 We are incredibly thankful for a team that brings their whole selves to work.
 They deeply love our boys and are also deeply committed to seeing radical social change in their country.

 Our work of deinstitutionalization is focused on one specific institution in the town of Romaniv, Ukraine.
 The institution is home to around 80 men with intellectual and physical disabilities.
 All of the boys in our Wide Awake family came from Romaniv and our team is committed to being a loving presence in that place.
 Members of our team travel to Romaniv weekly with the goal of providing friendship and love to the boys, encouraging the staff, and helping to improve the quality of care.
 Romaniv is a dark place and as long as it exists we are committed to bringing light into that darkness.
 The boys in the institution are so precious to us and we dream of the day when each one of them will know the love of a family.

 Before our boys came to us they did not truly live, but merely existed.
 Their lives consisted of sitting on wooden benches day after day, waiting for the next meal or the occasional visitor.
-They were severely neglected, consistently abused, and were deprived of learning even the basics skills of life.
+They were severely neglected, consistently abused, and deprived of learning even the basic skills of life.
 Our family homes are therapeutic environments, intentionally designed to be places of healing and learning.
 The assistants and house parents on our team provide the boys with stability, love, and a feeling of safety so that they can grow and learn all the things of life that they were never taught.
-Our multidisciplinary team provides the boys with physical therapy, occupational therapy, and special education.
+Our development team provides the boys with speech therapy, occupational therapy, and special education.

 A part of giving our boys dignity is providing them with opportunities to build friendships and participate in community life.
 Our boys love participating in local church services, attending art classes at the local library, and enjoying coffee in the city with our team and local volunteers.
 The time our boys spend out and about in the city is good for them and their development, but also, we hope, an inspiration to others that people with disabilities should not be hidden away, but can be active members of society.
 God has placed in our Wide Awake community several older mothers who have adult sons with disabilities.
 We are so happy to be a source of love and support for these Hero Mamas and a source of friendship for their sons.